innotrade/enapso-graphdb-cli/README.md

-update             Run update query against GraphDB. createUser         createUser create a new user and assign authorities to that user. updateUser         updateUser update the already exist user of GraphDB. deleteUser         deleteUser delete the user of GraphDB. gc                 Garbage Collection of a repository in GraphDB. autoUpload         Auto Upload the Ontology file in GraphDB if any change occur in Ontology file if it is in watcher.
+update             Run update query against GraphDB. createUser         createUser create a new user and assign authorities to that user. updateUser         updateUser update the already exist user of GraphDB. assignRoles         Assign new roles to the user of stardog. removeRoles         Remove existing roles of the user of stardog. deleteUser         deleteUser delete the user of GraphDB. gc                 Garbage Collection of a repository in GraphDB. autoUpload         Auto Upload the Ontology file in GraphDB if any change occur in Ontology file if it is in watcher.